rbisdorff/Digraph3/docSphinx/html/_sources/pearls.rst.txt

     >>> lvp.save2PerfTab('divisiveExample')
     >>> dvp = PerformanceTableau('divisiveExample')
     >>> uodg = UnOpposedBipolarOutrankingDigraph(dvp)
+    >>> uodg
+     *------- Object instance description ------*
+      Instance class      : UnOpposedBipolarOutrankingDigraph
+      Instance name       : unopposed_outrankings
+      # Actions           : 7
+      # Criteria          : 500
+      Size                : 0
+      Oppositeness (%)    : 100.00
+      Determinateness (%) : 50.00
+      Valuation domain    : [-1.00;1.00]

+With an oppositeness degree of 100.0% (see :numref:`divisivePolitics` Line 30), the preferential disagreement between the political parties is complete, and the unopposed outranking digraph *uodg* becomes completely **indeterminate** as shown in the relation table below.

     >>> uodg.showRelationTable(ReflexiveTerms=False)
     * ---- Relation Table -----
      r   |  'a1'   'a2'   'a3'   'a4'   'a5'   'a6'   'a7'